Testing Management: What It Really Means to Lead Quality

 • User navigation flow and intuitiveness.

-8. Localization Testing
+8. Localization testing

-9. Interrupt Testing
+9. Interrupt testing

 Media and streaming apps often run in web browsers.
 Cross-browser testing ensures consistent functionality and display across different web browsers (Chrome, Firefox, Safari, Edge, etc.) and browser versions.

-11. Content Delivery Network (CDN) Testing
+11. Content Delivery Network testing

 Since CDNs are used to distribute streaming content globally, testing the CDN ensures efficient and fast content delivery across different geographies.
 It checks latency, caching performance, and distribution efficiency.

-12. Error Recovery Testing
+12. Error recovery testing

-Error recovery testing focuses on how well the app handles errors and recovers from unexpected issues, such as network disruptions, server downtime, or application crashes.
+Focuses on how well the app handles errors and recovers from unexpected issues, such as network disruptions, server downtime, or application crashes.
 It ensures that the app can recover gracefully and minimize disruptions for users.

 Common Test Cases for the Media and Entertainment Industry

 When launching the process of software testing in media and entertainment, it can be hard to know exactly where to start or what to include in your strategy.
-And while planning the entire testing process is a task best left to experienced QA engineers with hands-on experience in the media industry, it’s also possible to design a winning testing strategy even if the team has not been directly involved in OTT application testing before.
+And while planning the entire testing process is a task best left to experienced QA engineers with hands-on experience in the media industry, it’s also possible to design a winning testing strategy even if the team has not been directly involved in media application testing before.
 These are the examples of essential test cases that demand your attention in the first place.

-The user interface of your application is the first opportunity for the users to make an opinion about the service, and it’s going to accompany them throughout the whole customer journey.
+The user interface of your application is the first opportunity for the users to form an opinion about the service, and it’s going to accompany them throughout the whole customer journey.
 This is why treating the UI as an afterthought is unacceptable.
 These are the typical UI-related things a QA team checks in a streaming product:

-• The homepage of the application is tailored according to the content previously consumed by the user or, in case when it’s the first time the user is launching an app, the homepage contains the content promoted by the service.
+• The homepage of the application is tailored according to the content previously consumed by the user or, in case it’s the first time the user is launching an app, the homepage contains the content promoted by the service.

 • The search works properly and displays relevant results when the user enters a specific title, name, genre, year, or other search queries.
 If it’s possible to launch a piece of content directly from the search results, this feature needs to be tested as well.